-Pausing to look back over the last several years, months, weeks, even hours re-energizes us and our teams.
-It reminds us why we’re doing what we do every day in our businesses and organizations.
-It’s when this sense of purpose is lost that we begin to feel restless, unfulfilled and unhappy.
+Pausing to look back over the last several years, months, weeks, and even hours re-energizes us and our teams.
+It reminds us why we do what we do every day in our businesses and organizations.
+It’s when this sense of purpose is lost that we begin to feel restless, unfulfilled, and unhappy.

 I’m so glad I started this practice of recording key moments.
-It’s hard to see how far you’ve come, unless you stop occasionally and look back.
-I do this a couple times a year and am filled with satisfaction for all the clients we’ve helped.
+It’s hard to see how far you’ve come unless you stop occasionally and look back.
+I do this a couple of times a year and am filled with satisfaction for all the clients we’ve helped.

 Plan for the Future